Games & Quizzes

 /ˈsekənd/

 constituting number two in sequence.
-Units of time; one sixtieth of a minute.
-To agree to support a proposal at a meeting.
+Units of time; one sixtieth of a minute. formally support or endorse as necessary preliminary to adoption.

 /ˈdôdər/